-How many of you are frustrated with your ability to organize your kids' bedrooms?
-It seems as if the amount of clothing, accessories, books, and toys they accumulate far surpass our ability to keep up with all of it!
+How many of you are frustrated with your ability to get organized in your kids' bedrooms?
+It seems as if the amount of clothing, accessories, books, and toys they accumulate far surpasses our ability to keep up with all of it!
 And without clear storage options and expectations that they need to put things where they belong, the kids bedrooms quickly become out of control messes!
-So I researched far and wide on the internet to pull together these 20 Amazing Organized Kids Bedroom Ideas!
+So I pulled together these 20 Amazing Organized Kids Bedroom Ideas!
 Meant to inspire all of us!

 One of the best ways to organize a kids closet is to minimize the amount of space dedicated to hanging clothes (especially when they are teens and tweens and would never hang anything up on their own anyway!).
 Move the hanging bar up as high as possible to make room for plenty of shelving and storage in the space below!
 I love this makeover of a kids closet over at Neat and Pretty.
 We use the foldable fabric bins in our own kids closets to hold underwear and socks- which eliminates the need for dresser drawers, saving a ton of floor space in the bedroom!

 Melanie from 40Eighteen swears by this hanging closet organizer to help keep her kids organized and so picking out clothes is a no-brainer in the morning and they can make it down to breakfast on time!

 I love this idea as featured over on Apartment Therapy- a chalkboard painted thrifted dresser!

 I love this headband and hair clip holder made from a picture frame!
 (From Mom & Wife) You can check out how we use a vase in my daughters room to hold headbands here at our house!